-The gift also facilitates bringing scholars of the Theravada Buddhist tradition to the Divinity School for training in the academic study of religion through the newly-founded Masters of Arts in Religious Studies (AMRS) – Program for Theravada Buddhism Scholars.
-Students in the program can study with any of the Divinity School’s faculty and visiting faculty, as well as other relevant faculty throughout the University, including in the departments of South Asian and East Asian Languages and Civilizations.
+The gift also facilitates bringing scholars of the Theravada Buddhist tradition to the Divinity School for training in the academic study of religion through our Masters of Arts in Religious Studies (AMRS).
+The AMRS can be tailored to focus on a particular area, and students interested in Theravada Buddhism can study with any of the Divinity School’s faculty and visiting faculty, as well as other relevant faculty throughout the University, including in the departments of South Asian and East Asian Languages and Civilizations.

 “This gift from Jun Zhou has great significance to the University of Chicago Divinity School,” said David Nirenberg, Dean of the Divinity School and the Deborah R. and Edgar D. Jannotta Distinguished Service Professor.
 “We are grateful to Mr. Zhou for his generous gift, which will allow us to build upon our existing strengths in the academic study of Asian religions generally, and Theravada Buddhism specifically.”